How much do you know about Portuguese food?

 Compared to Spanish cuisine which we’re very familiar with, traditional Portuguese food was largely a mystery to us.
 But we had heard many good things about it over the years – from friends, acquaintances, social media, and television shows – inevitably putting a trip to Portugal high on our list of priorities.

 When it came time for us to finally visit Lisbon and Porto, we started devouring Portuguese travel food shows and the more we watched, the more determined we became to find the best food in Portugal.

 What we learned was interesting.
-Portuguese dishes like tripas, cozido, and arroz de tamboril told us that a lot of traditional Portuguese food was rustic and hearty fare, the kind of food that we ourselves grew up eating and enjoyed.
+Portuguese dishes like tripas, cozido, and arroz de sarrabulho told us that a lot of Portuguese food was rustic and hearty fare, the kind of food that we ourselves grew up eating and enjoyed.
 Perhaps Portuguese food wouldn’t be so unfamiliar after all.

 Save This on Pinterest!